Nate Lie (pronounced LEE) was announced as XU’s head women’s soccer coach on May 13, 2017.

-Lie was in charge of the UC defense under head coach Neil Stafford, a stingy unit that helped the Bearcats finish 11-5-4 in the fall of 2016 with a 0.99 goals against average and nine shutouts.
-UC has compiled a 42-30-12 record in the four years Lie has been on Stafford’s staff.
+Lie was in charge of the UC defense under head coach Neil Stafford, a stingy unit that helped the Bearcats finish 11-5-4 in the fall of 2016 with a 0.99 goals-against average and nine shutouts.
+UC compiled a 42-30-12 record in the four years Lie was on Stafford’s staff.

 The success of the 2016 season came on the heels of a very successful 2015 campaign.
 The 2015 Bearcats finished 13-6-5 and captured the American Athletic Conference tournament title and advanced to the NCAA Tournament for the first time since 2002.
-UC upset top-seeded and 10th-ranked UConn in the semifinals and won the title on penalties following a 1-1 draw against second-seeded and 18th-ranked USF in the final.
-Following the season, he was selected as UC’s Assistant Coach of the Year in a vote by members of the Athletics Department.
+Following the season, Lie was selected as UC’s Assistant Coach of the Year in a vote by members of the Athletics Department.

 During his four-year stint at Miami prior to UC, the RedHawks compiled an overall record of 54-26-5, including 25-14-5 in the Mid-American Conference (MAC).
 In 2012, Lie helped guide Miami to the MAC regular-season and tournament titles as well a trip to the second round of the NCAA Championship after the RedHawks went 20-3-1 overall and 10-0-1 in MAC play.